Excel INDIRECT Function

 - When a1 is set to FALSE, INDIRECT will created a an R1C1-style reference.

-- INDIRECT is a volatile function, and can cause performance issues.
+- INDIRECT is a volatile function, and can cause performance issues in large or complex worksheets.